-I think it’s hard to grasp, actually.
-It’s a big definition.
-I like the simpler version which is this question: Is there one thing that the enemy must have to continue operations?
+I think it is hard to grasp, actually.
+It is a big definition.
+I like the simpler version, which is this question: Is there one thing that the enemy must have to continue operations?
 What is the one thing that the Islamist fighter needs?
 I would say that one thing is belief.
 The belief that they are fighting for Allah or as was quoted earlier – the belief that there was justice in their cause.
 The fact that we do not allow ourselves to talk about belief means we have critically handicapped ourselves and in fact it means we cannot talk about the enemy’s center of gravity.

 So this is my first point: that understanding this enemy’s center of gravity is critical as is grasping his understanding which is so very different from our own strategic center of gravity.
 In both instances it comes down to belief.
-It’s not a location.
-It’s not one particular leader.
-It’s the belief that he’s serving the will of Allah, that there is justice in his cause.
-And again I feel I have to throw in the proviso it’s not to say that all who aspire to serving Allah must do so in a warlike fashion but it does mean that the common factor driving the various disparate forces across the globe is the belief that they are serving Allah.
-And I don’t want to get into the debate right now about whether that is a misguided belief even though that is a very important debate but it’s not my focus right now.
+It is not a location.
+It is not one particular leader.
+It is the belief that he is serving the will of Allah, that there is justice in his cause.
+And again, I feel I have to throw in the proviso it is not to say that all who aspire to serving Allah must do so in a warlike fashion, but it does mean that the common factor driving the various disparate forces across the globe is the belief that they are serving Allah.
+And I do not want to get into the debate right now about whether that is a misguided belief even though that is a very important debate, but it is not my focus right now.

 So the enemy’s center of gravity is his belief but then where is his headquarters?
 Where is his command staff?
 Who is in charge of his psychological operations?
 Here again this particular threat presents us with a unique challenge.
 We have never before faced a threat which is on the one hand so unified in its belief yet so dispersed geographically and so varied by local concerns and constraints as well as by the personalities of individual leaders.
 But again the failure to acknowledge the central importance of belief can easily lead us down a blind path where one sees only local concerns.

 Very simple, straightforward.
-I think it’s pretty easy to agree with what he said.
+I think it is pretty easy to agree with what he said.
 But listen to this.
 This is what he goes on with.
-Because eventually where he arrives with this letter is that he will not support- He doesn’t come out and say these words but the essence of the letter is he will not support this bill.
+Because eventually where he arrives with this letter is that he will not support- He does not come out and say these words, but the essence of the letter is he will not support this bill.
 And this is his reasoning for it.
 This is still the Congressman’s letter, “According to one analyst, Boko Haram itself is not an effect and not a cause.
 It is a symptom of decades of failed government and elite delinquency finally repining into social chaos.”
-I don’t even know what that means.
-The letter went on to say, “The former U.S. Ambassador to Nigeria has said it is ‘misleading to think of Boko Haram as an organized terrorist group or conventional insurrection’.
+I do not even know what that means.
+The letter went on to say, “The former U.S. Ambassador to Nigeria has said it is ‘misleading to think of Boko Haram as an organized terrorist group or conventional insurrection.’
 In fact, Boko Haram more resembles a cloud of inchoate rage shaped by Islam.”

 Oh my god.

 To come back then to my original question.
 The enemy’s center of gravity’s is his belief but where is his headquarters?
 In essence is one person driving the bus here?
-Honestly, I don’t think any of us is sure.
-I’ve not yet heard a convincing answer to this but I think there’s a lot of speculation I mean we can talk about the importance of Qaradawi, we can talk about Qatar, we can talk about the Saudis, the Pakistanis, there are plenty of individuals we can name, but probably in this fight- Probably it’s most accurate to say that there are many headquarters, many generals, many decision-makers and I think it’s critical that we watch all of them.
-I think even though there is this unifying belief, they are still acting in their own unique ways and we have to watch them all.
+Honestly, I do not think any of us is sure.
+I have not yet heard a convincing answer to this, but I think there is a lot of speculation.
+I mean, we can talk about the importance of Qaradawi, we can talk about Qatar, we can talk about the Saudis, the Pakistanis, there are plenty of individuals we can name, but probably in this fight- Probably, it is most accurate to say that there are many headquarters, many generals, many decision-makers.
+And I think it is critical that we watch all of them.
+I think even though there is this unifying belief, they are still acting in their own unique ways, and we have to watch them all.

 But I want to come back now to this notion that I want to focus on.
-What I think is probably one of the many headquarters and I think it’s an important one and it provides clues to us as to what the enemy is doing and how he’s trying to wage this battle… and it’s the OIC.
-To the extent that any of us thinks about the OIC at all, I don’t think we give it much thought, you probably just think of it as another one of the alphabet organizations: the OSCE, the EU, or NATO.
-But I would argue it’s quite different in its nature.
+What I think is probably one of the many headquarters, and I think it is an important one and it provides clues to us as to what the enemy is doing and how he is trying to wage this battle, is the OIC.
+To the extent that any of us thinks about the OIC at all, I do not think we give it much thought, you probably just think of it as another one of the alphabet organizations: the OSCE, the EU, or NATO.
+But I would argue it is quite different in its nature.

 This history goes on to say that the international cooperation embodied in the OIC is based on the Qur’anic concept of the Ummah.
-It’s a complex concept.
-It’s talked about many times in the Qur’an and has many different meanings- Not many different meanings but sort of different nuances but the essence of the meaning is that it comes down to a group of well knit people, people united by a common belief or a divinely guided community.
+It is a complex concept.
+It is talked about many times in the Qur’an and has many different meanings- Not many different meanings but sort of different nuances but the essence of the meaning is that it comes down to a group of well-knit people, people united by a common belief or a divinely guided community.
 Importantly, according to this history, the Muslims identified their unity, the Ummah, with the Caliphate.
 So then the question becomes with the dissolution of the Caliphate in 1924 where is the Ummah?

 Many had the desire to recreate or reestablish something but there was no single entity strong enough to unite all the Muslim communities.
 Indeed many of the Muslim communities were actually still European colonies at that time.
 Nonetheless a couple years later after the collapse of the Caliphate [in] 1926 political leaders, scholars started to come together to discuss this problem.
 They had their first conference in Cairo [in] 1926.
 They came out with this statement, “It is indispensable that all the Muslim peoples should be represented adequately at an assembly to be held in a country which shall be chosen by the delegates of the Islamic peoples in which the delegates of the peoples shall meet to discuss the measures to be taken with a view to the establishment of the Caliphate, fulfilling all the conditions prescribed by the Sharia, Islamic law.
 The group had its ups and downs.
 They met several times.
 And they went defunct with the start of World War II and revived in 1949.